platonai/exotic-amazon/README.md

 #### Save as WebPage.pageModel

-By default, the extracted fields are also saved as key-value pairs as [WebPage.pageModel](https://github.com/platonai/pulsarr/blob/master/pulsar-persist/src/main/java/ai/platon/pulsar/persist/WebPage.java).
+By default, the extracted fields are also saved as key-value pairs to [WebPage.pageModel](https://github.com/platonai/pulsarr/blob/master/pulsar-persist/src/main/java/ai/platon/pulsar/persist/WebPage.java).

 #### Save to a JDBC compatible database